PUBLIC HEALTH SOCIAL WORKER

 Located on the western shore of Lake Michigan, Milwaukee is an urban hub bursting with energy.
 Milwaukee provides a casual sophistication – big city appeal without the big city hassles.
 We are accessible and affordable, and our residents are welcoming.
 Milwaukee has evolved through the years, bringing together its unsurpassed old world charm with a breathtaking Art Museum, top-flight arts and cultural attractions, professional sports, lakefront festivals, recreational opportunities, and great restaurants.

-- Work in consultation and collaboration with Public Health Nurses and Public Health Educators in providing social services and referral to MHD clients.
+- Work in consultation and collaboration with internal Public Health Nurses, Doulas, Fatherhood Specialists, Public Health Educators and other MHD teams in providing social services and referral to MHD clients.

 - Refer clients to specialists in services such as childcare, financial assistance, food stamps, health insurance coverage, alcohol and drug rehabilitation, mental health counseling and domestic violence treatment.